NSS-SE-Jumpstart/curriculum/sessions/session4/classroom/exercise_alien_investigators.md

     > **NOTE:** The message should disappear after the user responds to the first `input()` prompt.

-1. In the event that the user does not select any of the available options, they see a nasty error message.
+1. In the event that the user does not select any team members, they see a nasty error message.

     ```text
     Traceback (most recent call last):